SC2020-zbw/MSc_project/README.md

 ### Perparing Jupyter notebook linking to Myriad

- * For users inside the UCL firewall, create a local host and log in Myriad account with UCL username and password, **uccaxxx** is your seven-character username.
+ * For users inside the UCL firewall, link to Myriad account with UCL username and password, **uccaxxx** is your seven-character username.
 ```shell
 ssh -L 8081:localhost:8081 uccaxxx@myriad.rc.ucl.ac.uk
 ```
- * For users outside the UCL firewall, create a local host and log in Myriad account with UCL username and password, **uccaxxx** is your seven-character username.
+ * For users outside the UCL firewall, link to Myriad account with UCL username and password, **uccaxxx** is your seven-character username.
 ```shell
 ssh -L 8081:localhost:8081 -o ProxyJump=uccaxxx@socrates.ucl.ac.uk uccaxxx@myriad.rc.ucl.ac.uk
 ```